 Wait, what?
 You’re saying that if I create an ad with a call to action, offer value and send them to a Facebook Page, it will still fail?

 Yes, If you only create one ad, the odds are stacked against you.
 That’s why you need to fail — and fail a lot — to succeed.

-I run multiple campaigns at once.
+I run multiple The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. at once.
 Within those campaigns, I run several different ad variations.
 Here is a list of examples of ways that I will vary my Facebook ads: